h4ckd0tm3/project-athena/Curriculum/Module 04 - Web Security/assignments/Module_04_Assignment_1.md

 #### 1. **Selection of Labs:**

 - Visit [PortSwigger's Web Security Academy](https://portswigger.net/web-security/all-labs).
-- From the list of categories, select at least two labs from five categories that you find intriguing or challenging.
+- From the list of categories, select at least two labs ("PRACTITIONER" or higher) from five categories that you find intriguing or challenging.
 (10 Labs total)
 - Begin each lab by thoroughly reading the provided instructions and understanding the objectives.

 #### 2. **Lab Completion:**